Want to see the URL Targeting feature in action? Check out our two-minute video on URL Targeting:

-- Simple Match: This is the default match type and is generally useful when testing a single page.
+Simple match: This is the default match type.
+It's useful for testing a single page.

-- Exact Match: This match type should be used only when adding query parameters or hash parameters to the URL will significantly change how the page displays for visitors.
-(If you want to target visitors who are using a certain query parameter, use an Audience Condition instead.)
+Exact match: Use only when adding query parameters or hash parameters to the URL will significantly change how the page displays for visitors.
+To target visitors who are using a certain query parameter, use an Audience Condition instead of an exact match

-- Substring Match: This will match specific strings of texts within a URL.
-It's useful for experiments that change the same element sitewide, or across many pages.
+Substring match: Use to match specific strings of texts within a URL.
+It's useful for experiments that change the same element site-wide or on multiple pages.

-- Regular Expressions: These can be used to target complicated URL structures that aren't easily captured by the other URL match types.
-If this doesn't work for you, you may want to use custom tags on the pages you intend to target.
+Regular expression: Use to target complicated URL structures that aren't easily captured by the other URL match types.
+If a regular expression match doesn't work for you, consider using Custom Tags on the pages you want to target.

 Simple match is the default URL match type, and it's ideal for running experiments on single pages.
-It will run when visitors land on a URL, even if it has the following variations:
+A simple match will run when visitors land on a URL, even if it has these variations:

 What won't match the original?
-Some examples of changes that simple match WON'T ignore are:
+Examples of changes that simple match won’t ignore include:

-In the above example, these would not match the original URL because they are not the same page.
-Specifically:
+These examples won’t match the original URL because they are not the same page:

 Example: User account page with many dynamic/unique query string values

 You want to run an experiment on a “My Account” page for all of your customers.
-However, every account URL includes query parameters unique to a particular visitor’s information.
+However, every account URL includes query parameters that are unique to a particular user’s information.
 A sample Account URL would be:

-In this case, the URL to the left of the “?” will always be the same, while the parameters to the right of the “?” will be unique to each user.
+In this case, the URL to the left of the “?” is always the same (static), and the parameters to the right of the “?” are unique to each user (dynamic).

-A simple match ignores anything to the right of the question mark in the URL (ie. all query string parameters).
-In the example above, ?account_id=1234&location=san_francisco would be ignored, which is what we want since these will be dynamic.
+A simple match ignores anything to the right of the question mark in the URL (all query string parameters).
+In this case,

-This setup ensures that your experiment will run on all account pages, regardless of the unique customer who is viewing the page.
+This setup ensures that your experiment will run on all account pages, regardless of the unique user who is viewing the page.

 Example: Visitors who land on only two of many landing pages

-You have around 10 landing pages live at any one time, and you want to run an A/B test on just two of these pages.
-You know there will always be unique utm/query parameters added to the URL from paid search traffic, but you want the experiment to run regardless of which campaign the visitor came from.
+You have about 10 landing pages live at any one time, and you want to run an A/B test on only two of these pages.
+You know there will always be unique UTM/query parameters added to the URL from paid search traffic, but you want the experiment to run regardless of which campaign a visitor comes from.

-Identify what the two specific URLs look like and how they differ from other landing page URLs on your domain.
+Identify the two specific URLs you want to test and how they differ from other landing page URLs on your domain.

-A simple match ignores anything to the right of the question mark in the URL (ie. all query string parameters).
-This set-up ensures the experiment will only run if the visitor lands on the first landing page URL or the second landing page URL.
+Because a simple match ignores anything to the right of the question mark in the URL (all query string parameters), this set-up ensures the experiment will run only if a visitor lands on the first landing page URL or the second landing page URL.

-You may also find simple match handy to exclude certain URLs from a substring match that targets many pages at once (see below for more on substring match).
+Simple match may also be handy for excluding certain URLs from a substring match that targets many pages at once.

 ://www.example.com/ignorethispage are excluded because the targeting is set to exclude that URL as a simple match.

-Exact match URLs will run an experiment only when users load the exact URL.
+Exact match will run an experiment only when users load the exact URL.

-Like simple match, exact match will ignore trailing slashes, http/https protocols, and www.
-Also like simple match, exact match will not ignore subdirectories, extensions, or changes in subdomains (
+Like simple match, exact match ignores trailing slashes, http/https protocols, and www.
+Also like simple match, exact match doesn’t ignore subdirectories, extensions, or changes in subdomains (

-Unlike simple match, exact match will not ignore changes to query or hash parameters.
+Unlike simple match, exact match doesn’t ignore changes to query or hash parameters.

 In this example,

-https://www.example.com would be included because Exact match accepts these common variations.
-The following would be excluded:
+https://www.example.com would be included because exact match accepts these common variations.

-If you specify a particular query or hash parameter, exact match will allow only that exact parameter into the experiment.
+If you specify a query or hash parameter, exact match allows only that exact parameter into the experiment.

-Exact match may come in handy when excluding specific query or hash parameters from a simple match.
+Exact match may come in handy when you want to exclude specific query or hash parameters from a simple match.

 Substring match runs an experiment when the URL contains a set of characters that you specify.
-This set of characters is referred to as a substring, and can be present anywhere in the URL.
+This set of characters is called a substring and can be present anywhere in the URL.

-For example, if you wanted to target an element on all product pages, look for a part of your URL that is consistent across all of those pages.
+For example, if you want to target an element on all product pages, look for a part of your URL that is consistent across all product pages.
 If the substring '/products' is in every product page, run a substring match on '/products'.

-Substring match ignores trailing slashes and http/https protocols.
-But it doesn't ignore subdomains (including 'www'), subdirectories, extensions, or changes to query/hash parameters.
+Substring match ignores trailing slashes and http/https protocols, but it doesn't ignore subdomains (including 'www'), subdirectories, extensions, or changes to query or hash parameters.

-Here's how a substring match will target the experiment when you include www (or another subdomain):
+Here's how a substring match targets the experiment when you include www (or another subdomain):

-In the above example, only the URLs that include the string
+In this example, only the URLs that include the string

 www.example.com are included.

-But notice that when you remove the subdomain or 'www', it will target any page on your domain where the snippet is implemented.
+But when you remove the subdomain or 'www', the substring match targets any page on your domain where the snippet is implemented:

 You can target an entire category of pages by including the directory that appears in their URL:

-In the above example, all strings that include the string
+In this example, all strings that include the string

-In the above example, all the strings that include the string
+In this example, all the strings that include the string

 utm_campaign=springpromo are included.